MrBrax/twitch-vod-chat/readme.md

 Right clicking the video and showing controls makes it so you can seek the video.

+Press space when player is focused to play, useful if you've toggled fullscreen.

 # Recording

 Make the browser window fullscreen (F11).
 It's optimized for a 1920x1080 screen at the minimum.